The Break

 Half-time vs full-time

-Compare these two.
-The first is a house-style backbeat: snare on 2 and 4.
-The second is DnB: snare on 3 only:
+Compare.
+House-style backbeat: snare on 2 and 4.
+DnB: snare on 3 only:

 house feel: snare on 2 and 4 (128bpm)